 Originally introduced as a studious, somewhat nerdy Belgian in the first game, Angel was promoted ahead of Blair, serving as his squadron commander when Blair is assigned to the Claw as per The Movie.
 In between the second and third she serves under him in a different fashion.
 Played by Saffron Burrows in the movie, and Yolanda Jilot in Wing Commander III.

-Badass Damsel: Jazz gets an elbow to the face for trying to hold her hostage at gunpoint during the events of Wing Commander II and its add-ons, and even stands up to the Kilrathi when captured in Wing Commander III.
+Damsel out of Distress: Jazz gets an elbow to the face for trying to hold her hostage at gunpoint during the events of Wing Commander II and its add-ons, and even stands up to the Kilrathi when captured in Wing Commander III.

 That's an Order: She uses several versions of the trope phrase in the movie.